laxmananand/zoqq_depl/docs/api-reference/onboarding.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>This endpoint allows users to accept the terms and conditions required by the platform.</p>
+    <p>This API retrieves the current version of the Terms & Conditions that the user must review and accept.
+It ensures that the user has agreed to the legal and compliance requirements before proceeding with account creation or accessing platform services.
+This is a mandatory step in the onboarding process.</p>

     <h3>Request Headers</h3>